 Course Loads and Full, Three-Quarter, and Half-Time

-Full time for graduate students is defined as registration in 9 hours in Fall and Spring Semesters (5 hours in Summer, although registration for Summer is optional in most situations).
-Students are required to register for more than 9 hours (5 in Summer) for a number of reasons, such as, but not limited to:
+"Full-time" for graduate students is defined as registration in 9 hours in Fall and Spring Semesters (3 or more hours in Summer, although registration for Summer is optional in most situations).
+Effective Fall 2021, students holding a Graduate College fellowship and/or a Graduate College tuition and service fee waiver without an assistantship are required to register for more than 9 hours (3 in Summer) or more hours.
+There are reasons why a student might need to register for more hours, such as, but not limited to:

 Students who can devote full attention to their studies usually enroll for 12 to 16 credit hours each term.
 In exceptional cases, the advisor and director of graduate studies may permit a student to enroll for up to 20 hours.
 Registration for more than 20 hours is not recommended but is allowed on a term-by-term basis with the approval the the Director of Graduate Studies and the Graduate College.

 Many programs allow registration as part-time students.
 Consult with your program if you have questions.

 International Services registration policy effective Fall 2009 - 9 hours for students without assistantships or with assistantship appointments less 50%; 8 hours if assistantship appointment is 50% in Fall and Spring Semesters.